How to update Android software: A quick guide

 There’s been a lot of talk lately about software updates, but what does it really mean to you?
 Is it something you need to do, and if so, what happens if you don’t update when everyone else does?

-If you’re struggling to differentiate Froyo from Jelly Bean then fear not, as we’re here with another ‘How To’ guide to untangle the jargon and put you back on the straight and narrow.
+If you’re struggling to differentiate your Froyo from your KitKat then fear not, as we’re here with another ‘How To’ guide to untangle the jargon and put you back on the straight and narrow.

 What is a software update?